wiktorialassota/wiktorialassota/README.md

 - 🔥 **Always Learning**: React, TypeScript, & Java are my current focus.
 - 💻 **Creating**: Responsive web apps with style and functionality.
-- 🎮 **Gaming Enthusiast**: When I'm not coding, I'm exploring new game worlds or reading medieval fantasy.
+- 🎮 **Gaming Enthusiast**: When I'm not coding, I'm exploring new game worlds or reading history books.

 ---